metamorph-inc/openmeta-rocket/README.md

 3. Make sure *Post to META Job Manager* is checked and left-click *OK*.
 4. The *Results Browser* window will open.
 The running PET will be listed under the *Active Jobs* tab.
-Blue means the Master Interpreter is still running, red means the Master Interpreter failed, and green means that the Master Interpreter succeeded.
+Yellow highlighting means that the job has been queued, blue means the Master Interpreter is currently running the job, red means the Master Interpreter failed, and green means that the Master Interpreter succeeded.
 5. Once the OR_PET finishes running, left-click the PET tab of the Results Browser.
 6. Information from the PET run will be displayed to your right within the Results Browser window.